Drink Driving Solicitors & Drink Driving Defence lawyers

 - Stress levels you are experiencing.

-If you are an adult man of average weight and height you are likely to be over the limit if you’ve consumed more than 4 units of alcohol (equivalent to 2 pints of beer).
-If you are an adult woman, your limit would likely be 3 units of alcohol (equivalent to 1 large glass of wine).
+For an average male the legal limit is likely to be 4 units of alcohol (equivalent to 2 pints of beer), with the limit for an average woman likely to be 3 units (equivalent to 1 large glass of wine).

 Drunk in charge